StandingPadAnimations/MCprep/README.md

 ### Upstream Dev
 Features implemented in the MCprep Dev branch

-* Support for the Blender 3.4 MixRGB node
+* Nothing, as of the latest Kaion release

 ### Intended for Upstream
 These are features that are currently only in Kaion but are planned to be merged upstream